ankane/ahoy_email/README.md

 ### 4.0

-Versions 2.3.0-3.0.0 cause applications to use SHA1 for the key generator hash digest class if `AhoyEmail.secret_token` is not manually set (due to [this behavior in Rails](https://github.com/rails/rails/issues/56736)).
+Versions 2.3.0-3.0.0 cause applications to use SHA1 for the key generator hash digest class (due to [this behavior in Rails](https://github.com/rails/rails/issues/56736)).
 To avoid breakage when upgrading, add to `config/application.rb`:

 ```ruby
 config.active_support.key_generator_hash_digest_class = OpenSSL::Digest::SHA1